-- have a webcam and a computer mic.
+- 1. Respondus Monitor: Most students choose this option because it provides the flexibility to take your exams at a time and location of your choice.
+To utilize this option, you must have a webcam and a computer mic.
 Additional instructions and rules will be provided within Brightspace. - 2.
 MCC testing center.
-All students may schedule their exams at the MCC testing center free of charge.
+In-person accommodated testing services are available for online students whose approved accommodations cannot be met online.
 Note that the availability of this testing option may change due to COVID. - 3.
 Outside Proctor: If you reside outside of the area and are unable to use Respondus Monitor, it will be your responsibility to arrange a suitable location for which to take a proctored exam.
 Proctors must be pre-approved.
 To request an outside proctor, you will need to send me an email with "Proctor Request" as the subject heading.
 Within your email, you will need to include the name of the proctor, the organization, professional email, and business phone number.
-Any request must be submitted at least 2-weeks before the scheduled exam.
-Note that the availability of this testing option may change due to COVID.